anshumanbh/tko-subs/README.md

 * Thanks to Luke Young (@TheBoredEng) for helping me out with the go-github library.
 * Thanks to Frans Rosen (@fransrosen) for helping me understand the technical details that are required for some of the takeovers.
 * Thanks to Mohammed Diaa (@mhmdiaa) for taking time to implement the provider data functionality and getting the code going.
+* Thanks to high-stakes for a much needed code refresh.

 ### Changelog

+`11/6`
+* high-stakes issues a PR with a bunch of new code that fixes a few bugs and makes the code cleaner

 `9/22`
 * Added an optional flag to check for single domain